AAUW’s Sister-to-Sister Summit brings together diverse, middle school girls to address issues that concern them.

 Each year we provide training for local college women to facilitate the sessions for the middle school girls.
-These near peer interactions provide the middle school girls an opportunity to spend a full Saturday interacting in small groups with current college students.
+These near-peer interactions provide the middle school girls an opportunity to spend a full Saturday interacting in small groups with current college students.
 Many of our college women volunteer mentors attended the summit themselves as middle school students.

 Several organizations support Sister-to-Sister Summit.
-Our supporters are Fort Worth ISD, Tarrant County College Trinity River and North West Campuses, TCU Center for Urban Education, and Delta Chapter of Delta Kappa Gamma, an international society, which promotes professional and personal growth of women educators and excellence in education.
+Our supporters are Fort Worth ISD; Tarrant County College Trinity River and North West Campuses; TCU Center for Urban Education; and Delta Chapter of Delta Kappa Gamma, an international society which promotes professional and personal growth of women educators and excellence in education.

-The Middle School years are a transition from childhood to teen, when girls often encounter problems with self-esteem, academic pressure, drama, temptation, disappointment or rejection.
+The Middle School years are a transition from childhood to teen, when girls often encounter problems with self-esteem, academic pressure, temptations, disappointment or rejection.
 AAUW Sister-to-Sister Summits provide girls the tools to help them deal with these various obstacles, while encouraging them to stay in school, graduate from high school and strive to attend college.

 The 2019 Summit will be the 19th consecutive year for Sister-to-Sister.
 Last year, nine women formed the steering committee which met during the late spring and summer to plan the fall event.
 Annual expenses run between $1000-2500.
 Tarrant County College graciously provides the venue and food (breakfast and lunch) without cost.
 FWISD provides bus transportation without cost as well.
 In addition to items solicited from local businesses, our members donate items to be put in the girls’ gift bags.
 We purchase t-shirts for each of the girls and this year also purchased age-appropriate books to add to their gift bags.